ryanlennon/developer-exercise/ruby/youtube/README.markdown

 -cd youtube

--rails generate controller youtubes

-and then create a route and view and thats it!
+-rails generate controller youtubes, and then create a route and view

+or if you have a rails app you can place it in your own control and view and test it out!

+Thats it!
 Enjoy!